mattydevicce/pluto/u1-becoming-a-developer/d01-introductions/homework.md

  #### Conclusion
  When the exercise has been completed you may have felt it was quite useless because now you have a bunch of empty directories and some arbitrary `.txt` files that don't even contain any text!
 This is all about getting reps and feeling comfortable in the environment.
 Keep practicing - this is now your life!

+##Bonus
+If you haven't finished your RPS, or if you still have mistakes, continue working on it.